-When you feel stressed or anxious, adrenaline courses through your veins, your heart beats at a rapid rate, and your breathing becomes quick and shallow.
-So before I get into the specifics behind how the 4-7-8 breathing trick works, I wanted to explain in my own words what it feels like when you try it.
+When you feel stressed or anxious, adrenaline courses through your veins, your heart beats at a rapid rate and your breathing becomes quick and shallow.
+So before I get into the specifics of how the trick works, I wanted to explain in my own words what it feels like when you try it.
 To me, the effect of the breathing technique feels almost like a sedative drug, because in order to hold your breath for seven seconds and then to exhale for eight—when your breath is so shallow and short—your body is forced to slow your heart rate.
 It has no choice.
-Holding your breath, and then slowly, deliberately exhaling for eight seconds, causes a chain reaction.
+Holding your breath and then slowly, deliberately exhaling for eight seconds causes a chain reaction.
 It feels like going from a mad-dash sprint to a finish line to a slow, leisurely, calming stroll through the park.

-Do you know the feeling of being put under by anesthesia, where you are conscious, and the next thing you remember is waking up?
-That's what this is like for me: As soon as I start the practice, the next thing I remember, I'm waking up in the morning and can't even remember beginning the 4-7-8 count the night before.
+Do you know the feeling of being put under by anaesthesia, where you are conscious and the next thing you remember is waking up?
+That's what this is like for me: As soon as I start the practice, the next thing I know, I'm waking up in the morning and can't even remember beginning the 4-7-8 count the night before.
 Crazy.

-Mindful breathing practices have been a part of yoga and Eastern wellness modalities for centuries, but aren't as popular in Western culture.
-The most well-known champion of the 4-7-8 breathing technique in the U.S., who is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis, and those in search of stress reduction and overall relaxation, is Harvard-educated Dr. Andrew Weil.
+Mindful breathing practices have been a part of yoga and Eastern wellness modalities for centuries, but they aren't as popular in Western culture.
+The most well-known champion of the 4-7-8 breathing technique is Harvard-educated Andrew Weil, MD, who is based in the U.S. He is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis and those in search of stress reduction and overall relaxation.